BIM is becoming increasingly important within the construction and building industry; utilised in mega projects through to smaller commercial builds.

 (To learn about what BIM is, click here.)

 BIM is being used worldwide and has become a cornerstone of international construction ambition.
-The UK leads the field in the implementation of BIM, since 2016 all centrally-procured construction projects are require to utilise BIM level 2 in their processes.
+The UK leads the field in the implementation of BIM, since 2016 all centrally-procured construction projects are required to utilise BIM level 2 in their processes.
 In the US, 72% of all construction firms use BIM.
 Whilst France, Germany, Spain and the Middle East have also developed the comprehensive implementation of BIM.

 The importance of BIM is reflected by BIM’s implementation in some of the world’s largest projects, such as:

 - The Crossrail at Tottenham Court Road, costing an estimated £8billion (almost AU$20billion);